Loading...

 Portion Control

-Reduce the portion size of potato gnocchi to manage the impact on your blood sugar levels.
+Start by reducing the portion size of the gnocchi meal.
+Eating smaller amounts can help manage the overall impact on your blood sugar levels.

 Add Protein